 The Québec Program for Mental Disorders: from Self-Care to Psychotherapy (PQPTM) is part of an integrated vision of access to mental health services in Québec, including a stepped-care model of organization of care.

-The PQPTM relies on a range of existing services, including self-care, groups, professionnel support interventions or psychotherapy.
+The PQPTM relies on a range of services, including self-care, groups, professionnel support interventions or psychotherapy.
 It allows anyone in need of support to access specific mental health services offered by a multidisciplinary team.

 Self-care is easily accessible and is recognized as effective when provided at the right time, in an appropriate and optimal manner.
 It refers to strategies that aim to improve the person's knowledge, tools and skills in order to cope with difficulties and take a proactive role in improving their quality of life and mental health.
 It may include: